Use Cases

 Check for anomalies, validate completeness, and reconcile data across sources.

 Bad data causes bad decisions.
-Your AI can run quality checks across tables and sources in minutes, catching issues that would take hours to find manually.
+Your AI can run quality checks across tables and connections in minutes, catching issues that would take hours to find manually.

 Running quality checks